geschwaerzler/java-xml-tool/README.md

 XMLTool implements the following commands:
 * check, if the file xml/addresses.xml is *well-formed*:
 `java -jar target/XMLTool.jar parse xml/addresses.xml`
 * *validate* file xml/addresses.xml against the schema definition xml/addressbook.xsd
 `java -jar target/XMLTool.jar validate xml/addressbook.xsd xml/addresses.xml`

 ### Transforming XML files with XSLT
 XML stylesheet language transformations (XSLT) allow you to convert a given XML structure into another one.
-This mapping is programmed (or lets say specified) by a so called *stylesheet*, which is itself a XML document of type XSLT (file-extension .xsl).
+The conversion is specified (or let's say programmed) by a so called *stylesheet*, which is itself a XML document of type XSLT (file-extension .xsl).
 You may perform a XSL tarsnformation with XSLTool by issueing:

 `java -jar target/XMLTool.jar transform xml/addresses2html.xsl xml/addresses.xml xml/addresses.html`